mikecann/clouds-and-edges/README.md

 - **site-worker** - hosts the site on Cloudflare
 - **workers-es** - contains project agnostic "Workers Event-Sourcing" code.
 This could potentially be turned into a public repo and published to npm.

-See this part of the miro document for an overview of how all these parts fit together [TODO: INSERT MIRO HERE]
+See this part of the miro document for an overview of how all these parts fit together: https://miro.com/app/board/o9J_lq_d2nE=/

 ## Running it yourself